chrissimpkins/Crunch/docs/EXECUTABLE.md

 $ src/install-dependencies.sh
 $ sudo cp src/crunch.py /usr/local/bin/crunch
 ```

+During the `install-dependencies.sh` script execution, your terminal window will display lengthy text output over the 30+ seconds that it takes to compile the `zopflipng` and `pngquant` applications.
+This is normal and expected during the installation process.

 sudo permissions are required to move the executable to your `/usr/bin/local` directory.
 Please enter your password when it is requested.